-A City Council public hearing on the Six-Year Transportation Improvement Program is on June 11, 2024; adoption is anticipated during the June 25, 2024 City Council regular meeting.
+A City Council Public Hearing on the Six-Year Transportation Improvement Program is scheduled for June 10, 2025.
+City Council consideration and adoption by resolution is scheduled for the June 24, 2025, regular City Council meeting.

 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.